arcilli/investsuite-api-docs/README.md

 ### Style guide

 - Avoid the usage of 'you' as this is ambiguous.
-Instead, use InvestSuite and the Client.
+Instead, use InvestSuite and the Client, Customer, Client Middleware.
 - Use 'Sentence case' in titles: use "Portfolio creation" i.o.
 "Portfolio Creation".
+- Do not use 'a', 'an' in titles (eg. 'Create a portfolio' -> 'create portfolio')
 - Entities are capitalized throughout the doc, eg. use 'the Optimization of a Portfolio is done'.

 ### Page skeleton